LogtalkDotOrg/logtalk3/examples/cascade/NOTES.md

 This example illustrates using expected terms to call a conjunction of goals where any of them may cause an error condition without using the traditional catch/throw mechanism.
-This solution allows us to:
+This solution enables us to:

 1. Abstract the error handling code that would be required to test if the previous goal generated an error before calling the next goal in